 Deploying new versions of static content when you update an application can be a challenge if the previous resources are cached on the CDN.
-For more information, see the section Cache control).
+For more information, see the section on cache control, below.

-Consider restricting the CDN content access by country.
-Azure CDN allows you to filter requests based on the country of origin and restrict the content delivered.
-For more information, see Restrict access to your content by country.
+Consider restricting the CDN content access by country/region.
+Azure CDN allows you to filter requests based on the country or region of origin and restrict the content delivered.
+For more information, see Restrict access to your content by country/region.

-To prevent objects from being available on the CDN you can delete them from the origin (blob container or application cdn root folder), remove or delete the CDN endpoint, or, in the case of blob storage, make the container or blob private.
-However, items will be removed from the CDN only when their time-to-live expires.
-If no cache expiry period is specified (such as when content is loaded from blob storage), it is cached on the CDN for up to seven days.
+To prevent objects from being available on the CDN, you can delete them from the origin, remove or delete the CDN endpoint, or in the case of blob storage, make the container or blob private.
+However, items are not removed from the CDN until the time-to-live expires.
 You can also manually purge a CDN endpoint.